My Trip to Santorini

 Two years later, I found the lava rock from the Greek Isles back in the corner of my oldest son’s closet.
 Cleaning out his room to make way for my teenage son to go to college was emotionally difficult and I dreaded the day that he was going to leave.
 We had finished packing up his room, loaded the car and dropped him off for his very first day of college.
-He had lived a lifetime in this room and it was sad to see him go.
+He had lived a lifetime in this room and it was sad for me and his Father to see him go.

-The aftermath of his room haunts me and occasionally I would go in there and lay down on the bed. still missing him like crazy.
-But today I had decided it really did need a thorough cleaning.
+The aftermath of his room haunts me and occasionally I would go in there and lay down on the bed.
+I still miss him like crazy.
+But today I had decided the room really did need a thorough cleaning.
 “What if we had guests for Christmas?”
 They would have to stay in this room, so I needed to get it cleaned up.
 I hadn’t even had the maid come in here except occasionally over the years, still wanting to keep it just like it was the day he left, except for all the things he didn’t take!
 And I had bags of that stuff everywhere.

 Inching the vacuum cleaner as close to the wall as possible in the back of his closet, I hit something… Pushing up against it again, I had to lay down on the floor and reach as far underneath the shelf that held his shoes close to the floor to figure out what it was.
 With my stretched out hand, I felt something sharp, prickly and solid.
 With one more swipe, I was able to grasp it and pulled it out only to realize it was